All Episodes

 You are now dissociating, as we would say, psychiatrically, and what you're actually doing is entering into the alpha level.

-This is why people like who jog and run in hypnosis, they jog for 10 miles and they don't realize what's happened or you're on the freeway.
+This is why people like who jog and run as hypnosis, they jog for 10 miles and then they don't realize what's happened or you're on the freeway.

-This is a more extreme example where you don't, in order to take the stress of the incident, especially since very often it involves physical pain like a car accident can, emotional pain, The woman's case of losing her parents.
+This is a more extreme example where you don't, in order to take the stress of the incident, especially since very often it involves physical pain like a car accident can or emotional pain, the woman's case of losing her parent.

-So in order to deal with that, the only way to deal with that without stressing yourself into a potential heart attack, a myocardial infarction as we call it, is to just slow things down.
+So in order to deal with that, the only way to deal with that without stressing yourself into a potential heart attack or myocardial infraction, as we call it, is to just slow things down.

 It's very common.